nixworks/public/news/2004/10/15/README.md

 ##### Abu Bakar Bashir
 ### [ Indonesian prosecutors file charges against Abu Bakar Bashir, alleging he was involved in an August 2003 bomb attack on a Jakarta hotel and accusing him for the first time of involvement in the 2002 Bali terrorist bombing. ](/news/2004/10/15/indonesian-prosecutors-file-charges-against-abu-bakar-bashir-alleging-he-was-involved-in-an-august-2003-bomb-attack-on-a-jakarta-hotel-and.md)
-_Context: 2002 Bali terrorist bombing, Jakarta, Abu Bakar Bashir_
+_Context: 2002 Bali terrorist bombing, Abu Bakar Bashir, Jakarta_

 ## [Previous Day...](/news/2004/10/14/index.md)